-Clinical Videotapes are available for rental only.
-Confidentiality does not permit other institutions or individuals to own copies of clinical tapes.
-To rent a clinical videotape, the professional responsible for their showing must first sign and return the rental agreement to the Center.
-Clinical tapes will not be mailed until the rental agreement is received by the AV department.
+Clinical recordings are available for rental only.
+Confidentiality does not permit other institutions or individuals to own copies of the recordings.
+To rent a clinical recording, the professional responsible for their showing must first complete the online form and accept the rental terms.

 One Year of Family Therapy with the Same Family

 This tape shows the course of family therapy for twelve sessions covering exactly one year.
 It demonstrates the method and technique of therapy and clinical evidence of change.